AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 Locate `config_example.md` and copy the file into a new one named .env.
 Append your machine's [local (not public or global) IPv4 address](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address) after the equals sign without quotes.
 Leave the port as 3001 unless directed.
 :::warning
 Do not delete `config_example.md`.
-If removed, and your commits are merged into the main repository, no one will have an example config to use. :(
+If you delete it, then on the next time your commit is merged it will be gone for everyone else. :(
 :::

 Your `config_example.md` should look something like this: